scidsg/hushline/docs/README.md

 ### Step 3: Install Hush Line

-1. To install Hush Line, simply execute the following command:
+1. To install Hush Line, execute the following command:
 ```
 curl -sSL https://install.hushline.app | bash
 ```

 ### Step 4: Email Notifications

-1. To receive tip notifications you'll need an SMTP-compatible email service.
+1. To receive tip notifications, you'll need an SMTP-compatible email service.
 We're using Gmail in our example and need the following information:
 - Gmail address
 - SMTP address: smtp.gmail.com
 - [App password](https://support.google.com/accounts/answer/185833?hl=en)
 - Port: 465
-- If our Gmail address is myburneremail@gmail.com, email notifications would be delivered to that Gmail account.
+- If our Gmail address is myburneremail@gmail.com, email notifications will be delivered to that Gmail account.
-  - Remember that you can choose to forward messages to any address in your Gmail settings.
+  - Remember that you can forward messages to any address in your Gmail settings.

 ### Step 5: Create and add your PGP key